 Like the platform for the current GMAT, the Focus Edition prep platform will have a total of six official practice exams, of which the first two are free and the remaining four are available for purchase.
 These six GMAT Focus Edition practice exams will simulate the real test and employ the same scoring algorithm as the real test – so you can use them to learn both what the test is like and how you can expect to perform on it.
 However, like the set of 70 free sample questions, the question banks for these six practice exams might be pared-down versions of the question banks for the current GMAT’s six practice exams.

-Potential Drawbacks of the New Prep Materials
+Potential Drawbacks of the GMAT Focus Edition Prep Materials

 In other words, if you are interested in the GMAT Focus Edition practice exams mainly as a source of never-before-seen practice questions, you might be disappointed.
 And if you have taken practice exams 1 and 2 for the current GMAT, you might be familiar with many of the questions presented to you on practice exams 1 and 2 for the GMAT Focus Edition.
 Still, the official GMAT Focus practice exams will be a valuable resource for candidates preparing for this new version of the test.